lgtateos/gis540/supMaterials/ExamReview.md

    2/3 + 1/3 == 1
    0.25 - myNum/float(4)
    len(fields) != len(centroids)
+   not None
    ```

+   Check your answers for each expression by trying them in the Python console (Interactive Window) using *bool(theExpression)*

 3. Use the given script arguments and the code fragments to **determine the printed output**.
 If the code would cause an error, write ERROR and give a brief explanation.
-Assume os and sys have already been imported.
-Be sure to use case (upper and lower) and punctuation such as quotation marks and braces appropriately.
+Assume os and sys have already been imported. **Be sure to use case (upper and lower) and punctuation such as quotation marks and braces appropriately.**

 **Arguments:**    8 3 9